manuel-192/Antergos/Antergos-packages-aur/README.md

-Some prebuilt AUR packages for Antergos users.
+# Some prebuilt AUR packages for Antergos users.

+You may write to forum.antergos.com about any issues with these packages.